 As the name might suggest, this knife is ideal for cutting items like bread and cake.
 This is thanks to the serrated edge of the blade that is slightly duller than other knife types.
 Read our review article on the best bread slicer for homemade bread.

 Measuring between 7 and 10 inches long, a bread knife is designed such that you can slice through soft ingredients without having to exert too much pressure.

 However, cutting bread is not the only thing you can do with it; some even use it for soft poultry, meat, and seafood.

 Once again, the name gives away the function of this nifty knife: it helps you take meat apart from bone.
 That makes it ideal for filleting fish or cutting up small cuts of meat.

-Although the width of the blade might vary, boning knives are characterized by the overall narrowness of the blade and the tapered-out point.
+Although the width of the blade might vary, best boning knives are characterized by the overall narrowness of the blade and the tapered-out point.
 The flexibility of the blade also varies, and that’s something you’re going to have to decide for yourself, depending on the knife’s intended use.

 As you may already know, the cleaver is undoubtedly the heaviest and biggest knife one can have in their kitchen.
 With a formidably large, rectangular blade, the cleaver is used to cut through tough meat and thin bones.